lierdakil/pandoc-crossref/README.md

     If it doesn't do anything, consider nuking `cabal.project.freeze`, `flake.lock`, `stack.yaml` and `stack.yaml.lock` and trying again.
 3. Build and test.
 4. Fix broken tests.

+    Note that you can regenerate most golden tests with either `make regen-test-fixtures` if using Nix, or just running `./mkcheck.sh` and `./mkinttest.sh` with appropriate `pandoc` and `pandoc-crossref` binaries in scope (so e.g. via `stack exec`).
 5. Repeat 3-4 until all tests pass.